Summary

 We naturally buy more than we need

 Alexander: And what shouldn't be forgotten is there's always dead weight.
 There are disabled user accounts and inactive users.
-You can reduce software editions [by replacing them with less expensive ones].
+You can reduce software editions (by replacing them with less expensive ones).

 When is it too late to negotiate a renewal?

-Alexander: "If you start late, you lose that cutting edge of being in full control, but not everything is lost.
+Alexander: If you start late, you lose that cutting edge of being in full control, but not everything is lost.
 If your renewal is in three months, I'm not saying you can't save.
-But then you need a proper strike team that will do that in a couple of weeks.
+But you need a proper strike team that can do that in a couple of weeks.

 Look at a high level where you can save, how to profile users, and what things you don't need.
-Look at those shiny things you don't need to buy.
-You only want them.
+Look at those shiny things you don't need to buy – you only want them.
 Then we can take them off the list.

-You can probably negotiate certain things [in an extremely short timeframe], but Microsoft is the toughest nut.
+You can probably negotiate certain things (in an extremely short timeframe), but Microsoft is the toughest nut.
 It is very difficult to get a discount from Microsoft unless you're fully prepared.
 Their salespeople are trained daily on how to sell and negotiate.
 You are not.

 Savings vs Optimisation + Collateral Savings

 Alexander: I don't like the word saving.
 I like the word optimisation or reallocation of the budget because there is always something you need to implement.
 There's always something you don't have money for.
-But we can take that money from the things you don't need and put them into things you need.
+But we can take that money from the things you don't need and put it into things you do need.

-What you find [in addition], if you start just a bit earlier, is collateral saving.
+What you find (in addition), if you start just a bit earlier, is collateral saving.

 Renewal approaching?
 Talk to an expert